-Program-wide implementation of the Pyramid Model refers to a systemic effort within a program to strive for fidelity in programmatic and classroom practices.
-In program-wide implementation, a leadership team guides the implementation process and provides coaching support for adults to apply skills and strategies that ensure equitable outcomes for infants, young children and their families.
+Program-wide implementation of the Pyramid Model refers to a systemic effort within a program for Pyramid Model implementation fidelity.
+In program-wide implementation, a leadership team guides the implementation process and develops the supports and infrastructure needed to ensure that evidence-based practices promoted by the Pyramid Model are implemented to the degree necessary to ensure best outcomes for all children and families.